UT-CHG/BET/doc/examples/example_rst_files/linear_condnum_binratio.rst

 *optimal QoIs*.
 This set of examples (examples/sensitivity/linear) covers some of the more common scenarios using easy to understand linear maps.

-In this *volume_binratio* example we choose *optimal QoIs* to be the set of QoIs of size Lambda_dim that produces the smallest support of the inverse solution, assuming we define the uncertainty in our data relative to the range of data measured in each QoI (bin_ratio).
+In this *condnum_binratio* example we choose *optimal QoIs* to be the set of QoIs of size Lambda_dim that has optimal skewness properties which will yield an inverse solution that can be approximated well.
+The uncertainty in our data is relative to the range of data measured in each QoI (bin_ratio).

 Import the necessary modules::